Your questions answered

 Moneysupermarket.com is unable to make policy changes that will affect the price of the policy.
 This includes upgrades, downgrades or adding additional persons to any policy.

-If you wish for your policy to be changed, please contact us using the link below, following the on-screen instructions.
+If you wish for your policy to be changed, please contact us and follow the on-screen instructions.

 Your policy will expire at midnight on the final day it's valid for.

 For single trip polices your cover will end on the day you have advised you will return to the UK.
 This will be on your confirmation email.

 For an annual policy your cover will expire a full year later so, for example, if you purchase on the 2nd of January 2009, your policy will expire at midnight on the 1st of January 2010, by which time you must be in the UK.

 11. I am having problems completing payment, why?

 If you are having problems completing payment this may be for several reasons.

 The majority of issues are usually related to your card provider.
 We suggest that in the first instance you check to see if your card has had any issues.
 Also, many card providers have a second level of security you must use; any issues around this can be answered by your bank.